joshpatten/HyundaiCan/README.md

 * [12V to 5V power supply](https://www.amazon.com/dp/B00CBCGAL8)

 ## Connection diagram
-The following is an example fiagram of how to connect the necessary components:
+The following is an example diagram of how to connect the necessary components:

 ![Diagram](images/CANBusConnections.png)